kangkai20000518/kangkai20000518.github.io/about.md

 title: About
 permalink: /about/
 ---
-Hello I am Puppycat, PhD.
-I am a Python master.
+Hello I am Kai Kang.
+I am going to Berkely for my master degree.
+And my current major is Math.
+But I really enjoy Python and stats since I want to be a DA in my future.

 ## More information

-My favorite food is spinach.
-I like to SCREAM when I don't get my way but that's okay because I'm cute.
+Ilove Tomato, because it is juicy.

 ![](/images/puppycat.jpg){:height="300px"}